-A patient with complex needs is a patient who has a physical or mental condition and as a result of that condition the patient's primary eye examination must be conducted significantly more slowly than that of a typical patient.

-A patient must not be treated as a patient with complex needs solely due to their age.
+A patient with complex needs is a patient who has a physical or mental condition and, as a result of that condition, the patient's primary eye examination must be conducted significantly more slowly than that of a typical patient who does not have a physical or mental condition.
+This includes circumstances where a sign-language interpreter is required because of the patient's physical or mental condition.
+A patient must not be treated as having complex needs solely due to their age.

-Enhanced Supplementary Eye Examination:
+Enhanced Supplementary Eye Examination